alanrogers/legofit/src/README.md

     twoN constrained twoNxy=1e4 - 1.2*Txy + 0.01*Txy*Txyn # OK

-All independent variables must be free parameters, and all must be defined before the constraint.
+It is safest to put spaces around plus and minus signs.
+For example, the following would fail:

+    twoN constrained twoNxy=1e4 -1.2*Txy  # Fails

+The parser interprets "-1.2" as a number, not as an operator (-) followed by a number (1.2).
+Lacking an operator, the parser aborts.
+On the other hand, this works fine:

+    twoN constrained twoNxy=1e4 -Txy  # Fails

+Because "-Txy" cannot be interpreted as a literal number, legofit treats it as an operator (-) followed by a variable name.

+In previous versions of `Legofit`, only free parameters could be used in constraint formulas.
+In the current version, all types of parameter can be used.
+Independent variables must be declared in the .lgo file before they are used in a constraint equation.
 The parser can recognize complex mathematical expressions and knows about the standard mathematical functions.
 The y'th power of x can be written either as "x^y" or as "pow(x,y)".
 The natural log can be written either as "log" or as "ln".
 Parentheses are allowed, and operators have the usual precedence.
-For example, the following lines are equivalent:
+For example, the following lines are
+equivalent:

     twoN constrained x=exp(a)*pow(b,y)
     twoN constrained x=e^a*b^y